rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Conformant implementations MUST implement at least one of the two mechanisms above for establishing and maintaining subscriptions, but they MAY choose to only implement a single mechanism.

-The core behaviour for both configured and dynamic subscription is the same, with the key differentiation being how they are provisioned, and how the transport is setup.
-This next section describes the functionaity that is common to both types of subscription, followed by the sections that describe the specifics and differences between the two ways of managing subscriptions.
+The core behavior for both configured and dynamic subscription is the same, with the key differentiation being how they are provisioned, and how the transport is setup.
+This next section describes the functionality that is common to both types of subscription, followed by the sections that describe the specifics and differences between the two ways of managing subscriptions.

 ## Common Subscription Parameters {#CommonSubscriptionParameters}

-All subscriptions require the following state to be instanstiated:
+All subscriptions require the following state to be instantiated:

 - a *name* to identify the subscription.
 - the *target* for the subscription, comprising: